opendatatrentino/jackan/docs/README.md

 ### JSON Serialization

-There are two kinds of configurations used, a default one for reading from ckan and one for writing (that is, POSTing).
+For ser/deserializing JSON there are two kinds of configurations, a default one for reading from ckan and one for writing (that is, POSTing).
 Most probably you are interested in the default one.

 Jackson library annotations are used to automatically convert to/from JSON using Jackson's `ObjectMapper` object.
 Notice that although field names of Java objects are camelcase (like `authorEmail`), serialized fields follows CKAN API stlye and use underscores (like `author_email`).

-#### Default Json Ser/deserialization
+#### Default JSON Ser/deserialization

 Here is an example of serialization/deserialization: